 The nearest car park is about 700 meters from Ikolanaho hut.
 By the day of our arrival we had already stayed for a week in a fancy cottage in Vuokatti, so we had a lot of stuff with us we wouldn’t need in the hut but we just couldn’t leave all of it freezing in the car overnight.
 So we had a lot of vain stuff to carry, but 700 meters hike didn’t seem like a big deal, not even if the temperature was close to -30 degrees.

-So we started walking with our load towards the hut when it hit us; oh yeah, we are on the hills of Eastern Finland!
-Of course the path leading to the hut is covered with untouched snow and uphill all the way!
+So we started walking with our load towards the hut when it hit us; oh yeah, we are in the hills of Eastern Finland!
+Of course, the path leading to the hut is covered with untouched snow and uphill all the way!

 Believe it or not, walking in a fresh snow uphill with lots to carry can be sweaty, no matter how cold it is outside!
 We felt so relieved once we finally spotted the hut, as we were a bit worried about getting lost without any clear path or footprints to follow.
 We really were sweaty when we arrived, so the temperature inside the cabin didn’t seem too bad.
 At least not yet.

-Do you know the feeling when you have been walking directly uphill in a thick snow with a heavy load for about an kilometer, and after reaching your destination you realize that you left all the drinking water in the car?
+Do you know the feeling when you have been walking directly uphill in a thick snow with a heavy load for about a kilometre, and after reaching your destination you realize that you left all the drinking water in the car?
 Yeah… it feels really goooooood!

 As the kind staff at the info was guessing, the pond and the well were indeed both frozen.
-At first we thought, clever as we are, that we would melt clean snow for drinking, but after a second thought we decided to return to the car and get our 5 liters water bottle up to the cabin.
+At first, we thought, clever as we are, that we would melt clean snow for drinking, but after a second thought, we decided to return to the car and get our 5 litres water bottle up to the cabin.
 Before leaving we set the first fire to the fireplace and let it burn down to get the heating started.